DrLex0/quake-frogbots/waypoint/README.md

 ![The dm5 problem](images/dm5-problem.jpg)

 In a map like `dm5` however, this does not suffice because the paths going to and coming from the switch share the same narrow bridge.
-Normal bot behaviour is to re-evaluate paths each time a marker is touched.
+Normal bot behaviour is to touch every marker and re-evaluate paths each time a marker is touched.
 If we would simply create a loop with 2 one-way paths, then when running towards the switch and touching a marker on the return path, the only allowed path is back and vice versa.
 In other words, the bot would keep yo-yoing between markers from both paths, and go nowhere.
 Also, if the door is already open, we don't want the bot to make the detour via the switch.

 The v2 Frogbot offers a solution for this scenario, consisting of 2 parts:
 1. **Exclusive node** marker type.
    Set this on the markers of the one-way path going from the switch to the door.
 As with the other node types, set display mode `Z` to “Display type,” and use `V` to select `exclusive node`.
 Then activate the marker and right-click (`MOUSE2`).
 2. **Linked door** pseudo-path mode.
-   Connect a `linked door` path between the exclusive markers nearest to the door, towards (one of) the door's marker(s).
+   Connect a `linked door` path from the exclusive markers nearest to the door, towards the door's marker (or one of them, if there are multiple).
 As often, `NOCLIP` and closest marker mode are your friends here because the door marker will likely be inside a wall.
-Only do this for the exclusive markers closest to the door—if the bot is near the switch anyway, it is better to again push it.
+Only do this for the exclusive markers closest to the door—if the bot is near the switch anyway, it is better to again go push it.

 This works as follows.
 The bot will:
 - ignore touching an `exclusive node` marker, _unless:_